 Tax audit of the companies in Bulgaria is performed within a 5-year period after the end of the year when the tax return for the respective liability has been submitted.
 The tax audit confirms ultimately the tax liability of the respective company - tax liable person except in the cases explicitly stated by law.
-For the companies outside Bulgaria a tax audit is performed as follows: in Ukraine, Latvia and Belarus - within a term of three years, in Poland, Kazakhstan and Lithuania - within a term of five years, and in Serbia - within a term of ten years.
+For the companies outside Bulgaria a tax audit is performed as follows: in Ukraine, Latvia and Belarus - within a term of three years, in Poland, Kazakhstan and Lithuania - within a term of five years, in Serbia - within a term of ten years and in Moldova within a term of four years .

-The companies Phyto Palauzovo AD, OOO Farmacevt Plus, TOO Sopharma Kazakhstan, OOO Farmatea, UAB TBS Pharma, OOO Galenapharm, OOO Danapharm, Sopharma Warsaw SP.
-Z.O.O. have not been subject to full-scope tax audits, VAT audits and inspections under the social security regulations.
+The companies Phyto Palauzovo AD, OOO Farmacevt Plus, TOO Sopharma Kazakhstan, OOO Farmatea, UAB TBS Pharma, OOO Galenapharm, OOO Danapharm, Rap Pharma International OOD have not been subject to full-scope tax audits, VAT audits and inspections under the social security regulations.
+As at the date of the issuance of this consolidated report the company Sopharma Warsaw is being audited for the period 2014-2016.